dhis2/d2-i18n-monitor/README.md

 - **Translated** Number of strings that have been translated into _Urdu_.
 - **Health** Detect health _Urdu_ language for this project repo.

+### Edit Mode
+You can click on the **Pencil Icon** on the very left of files.
+This will help you edit any _LANGUAGE-CODE.po_ file.
+As an example if we are on _ur.po_ file.
+This page will show strings in _English_ on the left side with strings in _Urdu_ on the right side.

+If you editing a translation for string *Delete* and your cursor is inside the edit text on the right.
+A bunch of translation suggestions will appear.
+You can click on any one to replace existing translation for *Delete*.